BR0KK3R/watermark-script/README.md

     1. Download watermark script
     2. Unzip if needed
+    3. Extract files from 'ESX' or 'Qb-core' folder (depending on which one you use), to 'watermark' folder
+    4. Delete 'ESX' and 'Qb-core' folders after extracting files
     3. Put watermark folder to your 'resources/[standalone]' folder (or other if you know what are you doing)
     4. Replace logo.png in 'watermark/html/' folder with own logo (don't change file name)
 ## Usage